 It can help to be intentional about organizing both your personal and business finances to ensure separation.
 For example, when determining a budget for your personal finances, keep a spreadsheet and make sure to separate your receipts.
 Additionally, investing in software to track your expenses and assist with reporting can ensure that you have an organized process in place to better understand your business’ financial needs.

 The right small business POS system is key for this.
-With integrations to software like Quickbooks Online, your business can keep all ordering, payments, expenditures, and revenue organized and consolidated.
+With integrations to software like Quickbooks Online, your business can keep all ordering, payments, expenditures, revenue, and business taxes organized and consolidated.
 This will make your year-end task so much easier.

 When starting a business, one of the most difficult decisions to make is determining how much you should pay yourself.
 In the very early stages, calculating an appropriate salary can be challenging because there are many unknowns during this startup phase.

 Depending on your financial situation, you can start by paying yourself enough to cover your basic personal needs during the first year.
 As your business starts to grow and you pass the break-even point, you can start to increase your salary.
 When calculating your salary, remember to pay yourself what you are worth, keeping in mind the current market value of your role and your time investment.

 After transitioning from a traditional work environment to becoming your own boss, you are inevitably going to have more responsibilities and decisions to make regarding the future of your business and personal finances.
 For example, most companies offer retirement benefits that you can contribute directly through your paycheck.
 However, as a business owner, it is up to you to determine the best type of retirement plan to secure, how often to contribute to it, and the amount you feel comfortable taking from your paycheck to put towards retirement.

 Although securing a retirement plan is an added task for your to-do list, it is an important step in ensuring long-term financial stability.
 While you might be in the early stages of starting your business, it is important to make sure that you have some kind of exit strategy in mind.